hypothesis/onboarding/.github/ISSUE_TEMPLATE/04_first_pr.md

 In this phase of your onboarding you'll start making your first pull requests (PRs) to Hypothesis projects, getting your PRs reviewed, and deploying them to production.
 Your buddy will help you identify some simple issues to tackle for your first PRs.

-You can close this issue once you've deployed at least one of your PRs to production.

-- [ ] **Buddy**: identify some good first issues and assign them to the new engineer.
+- [ ] **Buddy**: identify some good first issues, assign them to the new engineer, and add them to their onboarding board.

   The [**good first issue** label](https://github.com/issues?q=org%3Ahypothesis+is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) might help.

 - [ ] **Engineer**: read our [Code of Conduct](https://github.com/hypothesis/.github/blob/main/CODE_OF_CONDUCT.md).